tymor22/tm-vec/README.md

 # Run TM-Vec + DeepBLAST from the command line

-See the DeepBLAST wiki on how to [build TM-vec databases](https://github.com/flatironinstitute/deepblast/wiki/Building-the-TMvec-search-database) and search against [TM-vec databbases](https://github.com/flatironinstitute/deepblast/wiki/Searching-proteins)
+See the DeepBLAST wiki on how to [build TM-vec databases](https://github.com/flatironinstitute/deepblast/wiki/Building-the-TMvec-search-database) and search against [TM-vec datab ases](https://github.com/flatironinstitute/deepblast/wiki/Searching-proteins)